LIBERTY

 Rules of court hold less stature than a law and must be similarly

-uphold the constitution they have sworn to support, not the rules of procedure.
+court to uphold the constitution they have sworn to support, not the rules of

 "Because of what appears to be a lawful command on the surface, many